Author: David Bandurski

 This show of broad concern is certainly moving.
 But we can also glean from these disaster relief efforts a taste of just how things have changed.

 I use this word “seem” because there is no way to know whether they are genuine or not.
-But we saw with the Sichuan earthquake that it was the donors with star power that dominated the television lens, and no one was interested in other places.
+But we saw with the Sichuan earthquake that it was the donors with star power that dominated the television lens, and no one was very interested in the rest.
 This time, companies doing their bit for the disaster relief effort are making a point of employing smart business strategies to demonstrate their “selfish” regard for the victims.

-Next, in both disaster relief efforts, we saw the media making up donation scorecards, thereby putting a lot of pressure on companies.
+In both disaster relief efforts, we saw the media putting up donation scoreboards, thereby putting a lot of pressure on companies.
 The amount of money companies put up for relief efforts has become a test of how much they are willing to give back to society.

 As for “forcing charity,” Web users have a lot to answer for themselves.
 In the face of large-scale disasters, people naturally find it hard to keep cool heads — there’s nothing remiss about that.
 But there are times when we see emerge a kind of “tyranny of the majority.”
 In the wake of the May 12, 2008, Sichuan earthquake, the Chinese public went on a moral crusade, which we saw in the so-called “Donation Gate” involving China Vanke, which was seen as having donated too little, while Wanglaoji Pharmaceutical was praised for its generosity.
 The prevailing ethic throughout all of this was force and pressure.